 The main goal of the project's content marketing strategy is to assist the target audience in their decision-making process regarding the use of PROCEDIN outputs.
-To achieve this objective, various forms of content will be created as outlined in Table 6.
+To achieve this objective, various forms of content are created as outlined in Table 7.

-Table 6.
+Table 7.
 PROCEDIN Types of Content